 We like to mix it up every once in a while and add peanut butter or protein powder.
 Feel free to add in your favorite smoothie add-in ingredients.

 - Always put the liquid into the blender first.
 This will help keep the blender from jamming up.

 - Omit the ice if you are using frozen ingredients, like a frozen chopped banana.
 Then add ice until you get your desired consistency.

-- If you’re smoothie calls for two or more types of fruit, don’t use all frozen fruit otherwise the liquid will freeze the fruit and the blender will jam up.
+- If your smoothie calls for two or more types of fruit, don’t use all frozen fruit otherwise the liquid will freeze the fruit and the blender will jam up.

 - If you like a thinner smoothie, add more water, milk, or dairy-free milk.